Adopt restorative therapy for emotional traumas

 Other restorative therapies such as laughter therapy:

 Healing from trauma is a gradual process but possible with the regular practise of yoga and meditation among other ancient recuperative and soothing therapies.
-By working on the several symptoms of trauma and providing emotional healing, these curative therapies align the mind and body with the infinite soul of the person and make the process of moving beyond the trauma a reality.
+By working on the several symptoms of trauma and providing emotional healing, these curative therapies align the mind and body.

 (The writer is the founder of Divine Soul Yoga)